-Even though, companies have the idea that robots are difficult to program, they soon learn that robots are easier to program and that in the long run it’s easier to train someone to operate the robot than teaching somebody to weld.
-Now, however, a team of students at the Delft University of Technology (TU Delft) in the Netherlands has taken another approach – they’ve created the world’s first stainless steel bike made via a welding-based 3D-printing technique.
-The students want to demonstrate the potential of the robot welding technology.
-See video
+Also, in the long run, it’s easier to train someone to operate the robot than to teach somebody to weld.
+Now, a team of students from Delft University of Technology (TU Delft) in the Netherlands has taken another approach.
+They’ve created the world’s first stainless steel bike made via a welding-based 3D-printing technique.
+The students want to demonstrate the potential of robot welding technology.
+Watch the video.

-Why to invest in robot welding automation?
+Why should one invest in robot welding automation?

 Benefits of robot welding automation

-Robotic welding offers consistency and high repeatability of the welds produced.
+- Robotic welding offers consistency and high repeatability of the welds produced.
 A robotic welder is more consistent and thorough and can move from one weld to the next quickly, speeding up the entire process.

-Significant improvements in productivity and finished part quality
+- Significant improvements in productivity and finished part quality.

-Lower production costs by reducing labour requirements.
-You can have a good welder supervising the work of several automated cells instead having to find and train a lot of welders for the job.
+- Lower production costs by reducing labour requirements.
+You can have a good welder supervising the work of several automated cells instead of having to find and train a lot of welders for the job.

-Consistent cycle times, no break in production, and better weld allowing for less weld spattering and less post-weld clean-up
+- Consistent cycle times, no break in production, and better weld allowing for less weld spattering and less post-weld clean-up.

-Reduce the time and money spent on rework.
+- Reduce the time and money spent on rework.
 Lower welding production costs by reducing waste materials.

-Robot based welding automation can tolerate much harsher work environments
+- Robot-based welding automation can tolerate much harsher work environments.